Subscribe to our mailing list

 Fax (307) 766-3785

 CoCoRaHS is the Community Collaborative Rain, Hail and Snow Network.
 CoCoRaHS is a unique, non-profit, community-based network of volunteers of all ages and backgrounds working together to measure and map precipitation (rain,hail and snow).
 By using low-cost measurement tools, stressing training and education, and utilizing an interactive Web-site, our aim is to provide the highest quality data for natural resource, education and research applications Wyoming.
-Wyoming is a very active state, with over 200 observers who regularly participate in the program.
+Wyoming is a very active state, with almost 300 observers who regularly participate in the program.
 To learn more or to join CoCoRaHS, visit the CoCoRaHS homepage.

 CoCoRaHS in Wyoming is supported by partnerships with WRDS-SCO, the National Weather Service and the USDA Farm Service Agency.